isomerpages/nea-cgs/_cgs-2024/CGS Day 2024.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CGS 2023/CGS 2023/P9A0147.jpg">
 </div>
-<h3>Eco Paddle with Ola Makes Waves for Marine Conservation at Siloso Beach<br>On</h3>
+<h3>Eco Paddle with Ola Makes Waves for Marine Conservation at Siloso Beach</h3>
-<p>c Saturday 25 October 2025, Siloso Beach in Sentosa came alive with purpose
+<p>On Saturday 25 October 2025, Siloso Beach in Sentosa came alive with purpose
 and passion as Eco Paddle with Ola took centre stage, highlighting the important mission of marine conservation and environmental stewardship.
 Co-organised by Ola Beach Club and the National Environment Agency, this